 In the California Workers' Compensation Uniform Statistical Reporting Plan—1995 (USRP), several rules include a requirement for time cards or time book entries.
-The WCIRB often receives questions regarding these documentation requirements.
+The Workers’ Compensation Insurance Rating Bureau of California (WCIRB) often receives questions regarding these documentation requirements.

 If an employee's payroll is to be divided between two or more classifications, the applicable time card recordkeeping requirements for most industries are listed at Part 3, Standard Classification System, Section V, Payroll – Remuneration, Rule 3.
 Division of Single Employee's Payroll.
 This rule states, in part:

 The rule does not require any standard format for the records, but requires that they be original, i.e., contemporaneous records, and that they be summarized, meaning totaled by operation.
-The accuracy of the summaries must be verifiable by reviewing the original, individual employee records.
+The accuracy of the summaries must be verifiable by reviewing the original employee records.
+Some employers use smartphone apps to record the required information contemporaneously, and in some cases, information for multiple employees is recorded by a supervisor rather than by the individual employees.

 Rule 3 also addresses those instances in which complete and accurate records are not maintained.
 Rule 3 states: